HadrienG2/hwlocality/README.md

 ## Prerequisites

-A system installed with hwloc 2.2.0.
+A system installed with hwloc >=2.2.0 and associated development packages installed.

-Please note, this is _not_ the default version installed by package managers of many mainstream distributions right now.
-You will probably have to install it from source:
+Beware that some Linux distributions provide older hwloc versions.
+You may have to install it from source.

 You can download the source from https://www.open-mpi.org/projects/hwloc/